-Ground beef: The star of the show.
+- Ground beef: The star of the show.
 This is the main protein in the soup, providing a rich and savory flavor.

-Mixed vegetables: These are the vegetables in the soup, adding color, texture, and nutrition to the soup.
+- Mixed vegetables: These are the vegetables in the soup, adding color, texture, and nutrition to the soup.
 Use carrots, celery, onion, potatoes, and any other kind you like.
 Cut them into small, diced, or cubed portions for a more consistent texture

-Canned vegetables: Add canned kernel corn, green beans, peas, tomato sauce, and crushed tomatoes to add more variety and flavor to the soup.
+- Canned vegetables: Add canned kernel corn, green beans, peas, tomato sauce, and crushed tomatoes to add more variety and flavor to the soup.
 They save time and still retain their nutritional value.

-Seasonings: A seasoning combo of ground black pepper, salt, bay leaf, and ground thyme.
+- Seasonings: A seasoning combo of ground black pepper, salt, bay leaf, and ground thyme.
 These seasonings give the soup a depth of flavor and a kick of taste.

-Water: Water helps to adjust the consistency and keeps everything moist and delicious.
+- Water: Water helps to adjust the consistency and keeps everything moist and delicious.
 You can add as much or as little as you like to get the soup to the perfect consistency for you.